 The recent recovery in Bitcoin prices has brought about a very welcome change in the data from the Grayscale Bitcoin Trust as the Net Asset Value or the NAV for the GBTC has recovered from record lows.
 However, in the last couple of days, despite the upward move in Bitcoin prices, GBTC discount to the Net Asset Value (NAV) has fallen from around -36% early last week down to -41.5% as of writing, according to data from Yahoo Charts.

 As of writing, three of the four futures funding rates on exchanges for Bitcoin are on the positive side, as depicted in the image above – which is a decently bullish indication, and is pretty much in line with Bitcoin’s current price action since the beginning of 2023.

 Now let’s understand funding rates – a funding rate is essentially an amount of fund paid by traders holding perpetual futures to hold on to their positions.
 This is enforced by futures exchanges primarily to ensure that futures prices do not fluctuate too much above the actual spot price of the asset.
 Hence a positive funding rate indicates trading holding long positions are willing to pay extra to hold on to their positions while a negative funding rate means that traders holding short positions are willing to pay to hold on to their contracts.

-Values as on 24 November, 2022.
+Values as on 27 January, 2022.